5 candidate experience tips by a graduate candidate – From us to you by Bianca

 Now, the phone call can either go well or terrible.
 Thankfully I’ve never had a terrible job interview phone call; that could tell you just how many jobs offer I get; few but some.

 So please, do call us back, or if you don’t like giving people bad news email us.
 When I first started applying for jobs, and I would get emails back informing me I wasn’t successful, it did sting a little bit; especially if it was the job you always dreamed of.
 But I appreciated it, especially when the company encourages you to keep applying for future openings.
-Apply I did!
+This was a better graduate candidate experience so apply I did!

 Tip # 3 – Make your ads realistic, especially for graduates.